-The total EPIFP has increased from \$89.7M in 2019 to \$112.4M in 2020 due to business growth resulting in an increase in gross earned future premiums within the Solveney II technical provisions between FY 2019 and FY 2020.
+The total EPIFP has increased from \$112.4M in 2020 to \$174.2M in 2021 due to business growth resulting in an increase in gross earned future premiums within the Solvency II technical provisions between FY 2020 and FY 2021.
+In 2021, the profitability of future premium has improved due to the reduction of a Covid load, introduced in 2020 to manage the associated uncertainty, and rate increases.